Former Facility Name

 Cleanup Summary

-McDonnell Douglas merged with The Boeing Co. in August 1997.
+The McDonnell Douglas Corporation was acquired by Boeing in August 1997.
 Boeing has since stopped storing hazardous waste at the facility.
 In 2001, Boeing sold part of Tract 1 to GKN Aerospace, who uses the site for developing and manufacturing aircraft structures, components and assemblies.
-In 2005, Boeing sold most of the remaining Tract 1 to the St. Louis Lambert International Airport, who uses part of the site as a runway protection zone and leases the rest of the site to tenants.
+In 2005, Boeing sold most of the remaining Tract 1 to the Airport, who uses part of the site as a runway protection zone and has leased other portions of the site to tenants.
 Boeing closed all the hazardous waste storage units.
 The department accepted closure certifications for most of the units in 1993, 1995, 2001, and 2003.
-The remaining unit were referred to and are being addressed under corrective action.
+The remaining units were referred to corrective action and are currently being addressed.

 Operations